samsquire/browser/README.md

 From this I can work out what widgets are highlighted and change their colour.

 I can implement text highlight as a collection of moused over widgets and change their colour.

+# renderer

+The renderer shall be in Python and the Server shall be in Java.